 As a holder of Common shares, you are entitled to attend the Meeting and to cast one vote for each Common share that you own.
-If you are a registered shareholder and are unable to attend the Meeting, you will still be able to vote by completing the proxy form included with the accompanying Management Information Circular (the "Circular").
-The Circular explains how to complete the proxy form and how the voting process works.
-In order to be assured of a vote at the Meeting, registered shareholders must submit the proxy form to the Company's transfer agent, Computershare Investor Services Inc., at its Toronto offices no later than 5:00 p.m.
-(Toronto time) on Tuesday, July 10, 2012.
+If you are a registered shareholder and are unable to attend the Meeting, you will still be able to vote by completing the proxy or voting instruction form (also known as a VIF) sent to you with the notice.
+The Circular explains how the voting process works.
+In order to be assured of a vote at the Meeting, registered shareholders must submit the proxy or VIF to the Company's transfer agent, Computershare Investor Services Inc., at its Toronto offices no later than 5:00 p.m.
+(Toronto time) on Friday, August 2, 2013.

-If you are a non-registered beneficial shareholder, a proxy form will not usually be included with the Circular; instead, a voting instruction form (also known as a VIF) is usually enclosed.
-You must follow the instructions provided by your intermediary in order to vote your shares.
+If you are a non-registered beneficial shareholder, you must follow the instructions provided by your intermediary in order to vote your shares.